New Tools and Technologies for the Flooring Jobsite

 “If you don’t have a competitive advantage,” former General Electric chairman Jack Welch once advised, “don’t compete.”
 His perspective is just as true for the flooring installation industry as it is for any other business sector.
 One way that floor covering installers can separate themselves from the pack is by taking advantage of technologies both old and new that are designed to address on-the-job challenges.
 Here are three hurdles commonly faced on the jobsite by floor covering installers and a product solution to address each of them.

-Jobsite Challenge: Efficient and Effective Moisture Testing in Concrete Slabs
+- Challenge 1: Efficient and Effective Moisture Testing in Concrete Slabs

 One of the biggest jobsite challenges for flooring installers—as well as architects, specifiers, contractors, facility managers and building owners—is accurately testing for moisture in concrete slabs before a flooring installation.
 If moisture testing is not done or done incorrectly and an installation is compromised, the results are often costly remediation, dissatisfied end-users and a black eye for the installation contractor and the flooring industry as a whole.
 The moisture testing stakes are high because liability for a failed flooring installation rests with the flooring company or installer, unless they have been contractually excluded from responsibility.
 In some cases, the exclusion still may not hold up in court.